yusuf1126/yusuf1126.github.io/_pages/services.md

    <a href="http://cyber-science.org/2019/dasc/" target="_blank">The 17th IEEE International Conference on Dependable, Autonomic and Secure Computing (DASC 2019)</a>
    <a href="https://giis-2019.dnac.org/" target="_blank">The Global Information Infrastructure Symposium (GIIS 2019)</a>
     <a href="http://collaboratecom2019.eai-conferences.org/" target="_blank">The EAI International Conference on Collaborative Computing: Networking, Applications and Worksharing (EAI CollaborateCom 2019)</a>
+    <a href="http://broadnets2019.eai-conferences.org/" target="_blank">The 10th EAI International Conference on Broadband Communications, Networks, and Systems (EAI BROADNETS 2019)</a>
     <a href="http://cs-conferences.acadiau.ca/fnc-19/" target="_blank">The 15th International Conference on Future Networks and Communications (FNC 2019)</a>